JudeWillmer/Microsoft-Intune-Administration-Lab/04 - Application Management/README.md

 ## Outcome

-The **7-Zip 26.02 (x64 edition)** application was successfully packaged into the **`.intunewin` format**, uploaded to Microsoft Intune as a **Windows Win32 application**, configured with an MSI-based detection rule, and assigned as a required application to the **Windows Devices** group.
-Following a manual synchronisation of **CLIENT01**, Intune successfully deployed and detected the application, with the final monitoring status showing **Installed: 1 and Failed: 0**.
-This demonstrates an end-to-end enterprise Win32 application deployment workflow using Microsoft Intune, from application packaging and detection configuration through to assignment, device synchronisation, and successful installation verification.
+**7-Zip 26.02 (x64 edition)** was successfully packaged, deployed, and detected as a **Win32 application** through **Microsoft Intune**.
+The final deployment status reported **Installed: 1** with **0 failed installations**, demonstrating the complete process of packaging a traditional Windows application, configuring detection, assigning it to managed devices, synchronising the endpoint, and verifying successful deployment.

 ---